Cheng Lai-king: March 2020 arrest

 On 26 March 2020, Hong Kong police arrested Cheng under a sedition law.
 She was alleged to have shared the identity of a police officer who fired a baton round that blinded a journalist during the 2019–20 Hong Kong protests.

-Members of the Democratic Party, including lawmaker Ted Hui, went to bail Cheng out from jail.
+Members of the Democratic Party, including lawmaker Ted Hui, went to bail Cheng out of jail.
 When the police requested an unanticipated and unexplained increase in bail money by an additional $5,000 HKD, the party members raised the money in cash immediately outside the police station.
 Pro-Beijing politician Chan Hok-Fung later uploaded a photo of the scene onto social media, accusing Hui of bribing protesters.
 The accusation was denied by Sam Yip, a pro-democracy Central and Western District Council member.
-The Democratic Party later released a statement suggesting that the photo could only have been taken from within the police station, and alleged that the situation was orchestrated by police to slander the party.
+The Democratic Party later released a statement suggesting that the photo could only have been taken from within the police station, and alleged that the situation was orchestrated by the police to slander the party.
 Later reports suggested that the Democratic Party filed a complaint with the Independent Police Complaints Council.

-On 19 October 2020, Cheng was sentenced to 28 days imprisonment, suspended for 12 months, for civil contempt of court through the sharing of the policeman's identity in contravention of a court injunction.
+On 19 October 2020, Cheng was sentenced to 28 days' imprisonment, suspended for 12 months, for civil contempt of court through the sharing of the policeman's identity in contravention of a court injunction.